Dylaris/zst/README.md

 # zd

 ## Brief
-`zd` is a single-header C library.
+`zst.h` is a single-header C library, which means `zero start`.

 Simply copy this file into your project and define a few macros to enable the corresponding functions.

 However, keep in mind that this library is not focused on performance.
 It's designed for quick development of features.